Machine Learning for Synthetic Data Generation: A Review

 While centralized differential privacy assumes data aggregators are reliable, local differential privacy (LDP)~\cite{duchi2013local} assumes that aggregators cannot be trusted and relies on data providers to perturb their own data and is used to generate private synthetic datasets that is similar to the private dataset. \cite{zhang2018calm} is inspired by PriView~\cite{qardaji2014priview} but for computing any k-way marginals under the LDP setting for the marginal table release problem.
-Apart from LDP in distributed setting, Triastcyn and Faltings~\cite{triastcyn2020federated} propose federated generative privacy that utilizes insuffient local data from multiple clients to train a GAN.
+Furthermore, \cite{cunningham2022geopointgan} considers DP at label-level on GAN for synthetic spatial point generation.
+Apart from LDP in distributed setting, Triastcyn and Faltings~\cite{triastcyn2020federated} propose federated generative privacy that utilizes insufficient local data from multiple clients to train a GAN.
 The method shares only generators that do not come directly into contact with data and the discriminator remain private.
 This model can output artificial data, not belonging to any real user in particular, but coming from the common cross-user data distribution.